srjit/sales-time-series-analysis/README.md

 - ARIMA

-	* p is the number of autoregressive terms
+	* p - the number of autoregressive terms
-	* q is the number of lagged forecast errors in the prediction equation.
+	* q - the number of lagged forecast errors in the prediction equation.
-	* d is the number of nonseasonal differences needed for stationarity
+	* d - the number of nonseasonal differences needed for stationarity

 - XGBoost